etammao/burger/README.md

    - Now insert the entries you defined in `seeds.sql` by running the file: `source seeds.sql`.

    - Close out of the MySQL command line tool: `exit`.

+#### Config Setup

+1. Inside the `burger` directory, create a folder named `config`.

+2. Created a `connection.js` file inside `config` directory.

+   - Inside the `connection.js` file, setup the code to connect Node to MySQL.

+   - Export the connection.

+3. Created an `orm.js` file inside `config` directory.

+   - Import (require) `connection.js` into `orm.js`

+   - In the `orm.js` file, create the methods that will execute the necessary MySQL commands in the controllers.
+These are the methods you will need to use in order to retrieve and store data in your database.

+     - `selectAll()`
+     - `insertOne()`
+     - `updateOne()`

+   - Export the ORM object in `module.exports`.

+#### Model setup

+- Inside the `burger` directory, create a folder named `models`.

+  - In `models`, make a `burger.js` file.

+    - Inside `burger.js`, import `orm.js` into `burger.js`

+    - Also inside `burger.js`, create the code that will call the ORM functions using burger specific input for the ORM.

+    - Export at the end of the `burger.js` file.

+#### Controller setup

+1. Inside the `burger` directory, create a folder named `controllers`.

+2. In `controllers`, create the `burgers_controller.js` file.

+3. Inside the `burgers_controller.js` file, import the following:

+   - Express
+   - `burger.js`

+4. Created the `router` for the app, and export the `router` at the end of your file.

+#### View setup

+1. Inside your `burger` directory, create a folder named `views`.

+   - Created the `index.handlebars` file inside `views` directory.

+   - Created the `layouts` directory inside `views` directory.

+     - Created the `main.handlebars` file inside `layouts` directory.

+     - Setup the `main.handlebars` file so it's able to be used by Handlebars.

+     - Setup the `index.handlebars` to have the template that Handlebars can render onto.

+     - Created a button in `index.handlebars` that will submit the user input into the database.

 #### Directory structure